PhrotonPhage/tankgame/readme.txt

--Reset button on custom mode now resets clearscreen (value on 4-clsvalue) -Reset button on custom mode now resets ammo cache (value on 5-ammotemp) -Doesn't clear values on "3-results" yet
+-Reset button on custom mode now resets clearscreen (value on 4-clsvalue) -Reset button on custom mode now resets ammo cache (value on 5-ammotemp) -Doesn't clear values on "3-results" yet v0.4.0.6 Alpha build 1275 - February 5, 2021
+!The development was slower compared to other versions due to personal issues -Reset button on custom mode now resets ammo cache (value on 3-results from block 1 to 20 with subvalues 1-7) -Default button on custom mode will now sets default values to variables (1-variables) -Default button on custom mode will now sets default values to amplifier (2-amplifier) -Default button on custom mode will now sets default values to results (3-results, block 1-20 with subvalues 1-7) -Default button on custom mode will now sets default values to clear screen (4-clsvalue) -Default button on custom mode will now sets default values to ammo cache (5-ammotemp)